Blue French Bulldog: Facts, Breed Information & Health Issues

 French Bulldogs’ gentle and loving nature is well-known, making them wonderful family dogs.
 They also enjoy being around other animals.

-With the high-energy this breed exhibits, it’s important to give these pups both physical and mental stimulation to help curtail boredom and destructive behavior.
+With the high-energy this dog breed exhibits, it’s important to give these pups both physical and mental stimulation to help curtail boredom and destructive behavior.
 By socializing and providing plenty of playtime they will eventually calm down.

 To Read More About The Temperament of Frenchies, See: The French Bulldog and Behavior

-Blue French Bulldog Health Problems
+Blue French Bulldog Health Issues

 If you’re thinking about adding a Frenchie to your family, it’s essential to know what kind of health risks they may face so that you can take appropriate precautions.

-Some health problems are common in French Bulldogs.
+Some health problems are common in all French Bulldogs.
 Epilepsy, hip dysplasia, and respiratory difficulties are the most common issues.

 It’s important to know that the French Bulldog being a flat-face breed, is at risk for Brachycephalic Syndrome.
 Frenchies can become overheated quickly and are at risk of heatstroke.